 2.2.1.3 Address Number Suffix: Text The portion of the complete address number which follows the address number itself. (e.g. 123 1/2 Main Street, 456 B Wilson Street)

-Separator Element (ANUMBERSEP): Text, width = 1
+Separator Element (ASEPARATOR ): Text, width = 20

 2.2.2.4 Separator Element: Text A symbol, word or phrase used as a separator between components of a complex element or class.
 The separator is required for intersection addresses and for two number address ranges, and it may be used in constructing a complete street name or a complete address number. (e.g. 61-43 Springfield Boulevard).
-Note: We will keep this in our database as a test of the National Standard, but do not believe it will be used in the metro area.
+If a Complete Street Name includes a prepositional phrase between a Street Name Pre Type and a Street Name, the prepositional phrase is treated as a separator: "of the", "de la", "des", etc.

 Street Elements